josephmartz/node.js-sample/readme.markdown

 This sample can be deployed to Heroku with no change.

-* Install SearchBox ElasticSearch Addon(click Create Sample Index&Data! for initial index and data).
+* Install SearchBox ElasticSearch Addon

-Deploy sample application and experience real time search.
+Deploy sample application (click Create Sample Index&Data! for initial index and data) and experience real time search.